DmitriyRuppel/laravel-b2f/README.md

 ##### JS testing

-For testing JavaScript code using `QUnit` framework.
+For testing JavaScript code using `Mocha` and `Chai` framework.

-Open the file `"js-tests/index.html"` in your browser and see tests result.
+Run in console `npm test`.
+Coverage report will in `coverage/coverage.json` and in `coverage/lcov-report/index.html` for humans.

 ## Changes log